 Author: Tobias Harding

 Cultural education, public museums, concert halls and public libraries were favoured areas of cultural policy in the early 20th century, typically with substantial contributions from private patrons and voluntary work.
-In the 1930s, the democratic welfare state began to evolve, including cultural policy.
-During the same period, the efforts in popular cultural education made by movements such as the Labour Movement, the Temperance Movement and the Free Church Movement solidified into government-funded organisations.
-Other important institutions were already old, often created by royalty inspired by French, German or Italian models.
+In the 1930s, the democratic welfare state began to evolve with an increasing government involvement in arts and culture.
+During the same period, the efforts in popular cultural education made by popular movements such as the Labour Movement, the Temperance Movement and the Free Church Movement solidified into government-funded organisations.
+Other important institutions were already old at that time, often been inspired by French, German or Italian models.
 Examples of such organisations are The Royal Opera, The Royal Dramatic Theatre, The Royal Library, The National Archives and The National Heritage Board.
-From this point, the main feature of Swedish cultural policy would be an emphasis on equal access to quality culture.
-One initiative typical of this period was the national touring theatre company Riksteatern, created in 1934, organised according to a corporative model combining the ideals of state centralism and membership-based popular movement organisations.
+Most of these organizations had been founded by the monarchy and have remained under government control, even though private sponsors and donors have also played a role in funding them.

 From the 1930s, the main feature of Swedish cultural policy has been an emphasis on equal access to quality culture.
 One initiative typical of the early welfare state period was the national touring theatre company Riksteatern, created in 1934.
 In the 1950s and 1960s, Social Democratic governments continued to expand the state to create an all-encompassing welfare system.
 Established cultural institutions were modernised and new ones were created, e.g. touring institutions for exhibitions and music, the Film Institute, municipal music schools, and colleges for art and drama.
 Another example is The Author's Fund, created in 1954 to distribute government grants to writers, established as a support system based in cultural policy and a compensation for the right of public libraries to lend out books.